CPSC-1517/cpsc-1517-workbook-jan2024-a02-dgilleland/Agenda.md

 - [ ] Lot's of Lectures!
   - **What is a Computer Program**
+- [ ] Walk through on Projects and Solutions (see Rnd/ReadMe)
 - [ ] **Homework!**
   - My TLP tutorials
+  - Readings:
+  - Videos: